Staff Writer Rachael Medina

 Rachael Medina is the staff writer and content manager for California.com.
 She was born and raised just outside the Mojave Desert in Southern California and moved to the redwood forests of Humboldt C…See full bio

 It’s a wondrous time of year, when the holiday stress hasn’t quite set in yet and the post-summer routine starts to feel normal, allowing peaceful bliss to take hold.
 This sensation is complemented by the child-like curiosity and playfulness provoked by the trees changing colors and releasing their leaves.
-From jumping in piles of leaves, to picnicking among the trees, to hunting down the best gourd at the pumpkin patch, there’s a sense of freedom that sparks as soon as the foliage starts to change.
+From jumping in piles of leaves to picnicking amongst the trees, there’s a sense of freedom that sparks as soon as the California foliage starts to change.
 And there’s no better way to feel the fresh fall freedom than by taking a leaf-peeping road trip across California.

-While there are likely several trees with autumnal hues lining your neighborhood and local parks, there are plenty of places throughout California to see standout fall foliage and embrace the season.
+While there are likely several trees with autumnal hues lining your neighborhood and local parks, there are plenty of places to see the iconic California fall foliage and embrace the season.
+Whether you want to embark on a road trip to the mountains, take a scenic Bay Area drive, or cruise through lush forests, these are the best places to see the Golden State’s autumn hues.

 Getting there: From the Bay Area, cruise along 680 until it turns into 580.
 Then, hop on the 5 to get to CA-120 West, which takes you directly to the park.
 The entire drive takes about 3.5 hours.